SOTETO/heureka/readme.md

 - `clone` - Clone the required git repositories
 - `rm` - Remove the git repositories
+- `docker up` - Start the `docker-compose up` considering the `.docker-conf/docker-compose/.env.infra` file (starts the dispenser database on `localhost:27017`)
+- `docker rm` - Stop and remove all docker containers described in the docker-compose file
+- `docker rm dispenser volumes` - Remove the dispenser volumes.
+That means the database contents.
 - `leave` - Leave `DEV` environment
 - `exit` - close the Heureka console
 - \* - Help